kwokcb/materialxusd/README.md

 This can be hooked into the larger interoperability picture with glTF / MaterialX and USD as shown in the example below:

 <img src="./documents/results/usd_gltf_mtlx_desk_web.png" width=100%>

-<sub>Figure: MaterialX material downloaded from AMD GPU library.
+> Figure: MaterialX material from <a href="https://matlib.gpuopen.com/main/materials/all?search=TH%20Cath&material=6e933741-eeb3-4956-b756-0b44f08aa6cf"> AMD GPUOpen library</a>.
 Converted to USD and displayed in `usdview` (top left), converted to glTF and display in ThreeJS editor (top right).
-Display in MaterialX Viewer (bottom left), and Web editor (bottom right)</sub>
+Display in MaterialX Viewer (bottom left), and Web editor (bottom right)

 Some initial utilities are provided with more coming on-line as the site / requirements progress.